 - Lie down in bed with good posture.
-Let your legs open a little so your feet are shoulder width apart.
+Let your legs open a little so your feet are shoulder-width apart.
 Let your body melt into the mattress.
-Let your arms rest with the hands a couple inches from your midsection, palms facing upwards.
+Let your arms rest with the hands a couple of inches from your midsection, palms facing upwards.
 Your eyes should feel relaxed and soft.

 - Take 27 mindful breaths.
-Observe your breath as in moved in through your nostrils, through your throat and mouth, down into your diaphragm and then back.
+Observe your breath as it moves in through your nostrils, through your throat and mouth, down into your diaphragm and then back.
 Observe the entire breathing process.
 This will relax your mind and get your moving towards sleep.

 - Imagine that you are sitting on the beach in the sunshine.
 Visualize this scene.
 See the waves.
 Hear the water.
 Observe the blue ocean ahead of you.

 - Feel as though you are genuinely inside this visualisation.
 What is behind you?
 Beach and sand.
 What is above you?
 A clear blue sky.
 Let yourself be fully engrossed in this imaginary scene.

 - Begin to count down from 100 to 0.
 When you get to 0, you will be asleep.
 While counting down, repeat the mantra, “I am aware.